Speaker

 Immutability à la C#

-In this session I would very much like to explore all the different kinds of immutability, and show you how to implement them with the currently available set of keywords, but also inspect available types in .NET, such as the Immutable Collections.
+In this session I would very much like to explore all the different kinds of immutability, and show you how to implement them with the currently available set of keywords, but also inspect available types in .NET, such as the Immutable and Frozen Collections.
 And, we will reap the benefits of not allowing any (visible) state changes, such as string interning, thread safety, sane singletons, and clearly express intent.

 preferred session duration: 60 minutes, including Q&A